Has it all been done before?

 Is There Any Uniqueness Left to Create?

 Consider the rise of digital art.
 Just a few decades ago, this medium didn’t exist.
-Today, it’s a thriving field, pushing boundaries with augmented reality, AI-generated pieces, and interactive installations.
-Similarly, traditional mediums like painting and sculpture continue to evolve as artists blend techniques and materials in unexpected ways.
+Today, it thrives, pushing boundaries with augmented reality, AI-generated pieces, and interactive installations.
+Similarly, traditional mediums, such as painting and sculpture, continue to evolve as artists blend techniques and materials in unexpected ways.

 How Can Aspiring Artists Find Something New?